-In American Republicanism: Roman Ideology in the United States Constitution by M.N.S.
-Sellers, he explains to us the classical curriculum the founders were steeped in, which itself gives us an insight as to the character and identity of the American.
-Imagine, every American student learned in French, Latin, Spanish, and Ancient Greek; or the American race, as preservers of antiquity — true liberals, who have not forgotten the value of and their love for the ancients and tradition.
-This is an entirely different expression of Americanism.
+In American Republicanism: Roman Ideology in the United States Constitution, M.N.S.
+Sellers explains to us the classical curriculum the founders were steeped in, which itself gives us an insight as to the character and identity of the American.
+Imagine the depth of our education, our alignment with Renaissance and Enlightenment liberal values, and every American student learned in French, Latin, Spanish, and Ancient Greek.
+This ideal of the American, though excluding certain peoples, held the American to higher standard.

 “The revolutionaries’ emphasis on the example of antiquity was no accident.
 Educators quite consciously sought to inculcate classical attitudes in their students.
 A promoter of the future University of Pennsylvania saw its purpose (in 1751) as imbuing ‘good Principles’ and an acquaintance with the ‘ancient and modern Constitutions of Kingdoms’, to fire students’ souls ‘with the Examples of the worthy Characters, with the noble Sentiments, and perfect Models of Antiquity’.
 Students took this to heart, and their graduation theses and master’s quaestiones came increasingly to concern political questions raised by the classical curriculum, such as ‘Was Brutus justified in having his sons executed?’ and ‘Is an agrarian law consistent with the principles of a wise republic?”
 John Witherspoon, who presided over James Madison’s college education at Princeton, insisted in his first commencement address that ‘The remains of the ancients are the standard of taste.’